 3. Filter content based on custom fields

 A more advanced usage is to allow visitors to filter content based on custom fields.
-Anqi CMS providesarchiveFiltersLabel to achieve this goal.
-For example, in the job list, users can filter for 'full-time' or 'part-time' positions.
+Anqi CMS providesarchiveFiltersTo achieve this goal, for example, in the job listing, users can filter for 'full-time' or 'part-time' positions.

-Firstly, you need to ensure that these custom fields are searchable in the content model field configuration.
-Then, use them in the template like this:
+First, you need to make sure that these custom fields are searchable in the content model configuration.
+Then, use it in the template like this:

 <div>